25 Things You Didn’t Know About Studying Medicine

 15. Surgeons typically have an inherent financial conflict of interest

-Because surgeons are paid approximately ten times more money to perform surgery than to manage your problem conservatively, they typically have conflict of interest.
+Because surgeons are paid approximately ten times more money to perform surgery than to manage your problem conservatively, they typically have a conflict of interest.
 While many doctors will not admit it, there is often the temptation to want to default to a more profitable procedure in some cases.
-According to study, about 25 percent of operations are unnecessary.
+According to a study, about 25 percent of operations are unnecessary.

 Also read: Top 10 Countries with the Highest Salaries for Doctors